 - Content topics you want to focus on.
 Do you want to highlight your services?
 Share customer testimonials?
 Post recent blogs?
 Highlight staff members?
 List out all the content topics you want to share regularly on your social channels.

 - Content types you plan to include.
 Do you want to incorporate photos into your content?
 What about infographics, video, link previews, polls, or livestreams?

 - Hashtags to be used throughout your content.
 We recommend incorporating hashtags throughout your content to help with discoverability and engagement.
 Use hashtags that make the most sense for your industry and target audiences.

-If you’re looking for more guidance on your content strategy, one popular rule for social media content is called the 80/20 rule: 80% of your content should educate, inform, entertain, while 20% directly promote your brand.
+If you’re looking for more guidance on your content strategy, one popular rule for social media content is called the 80/20 rule: 80% of your content should educate, inform, entertain, while 20% directly promote your brand, products, and services.

 Another one is the rule of thirds:

 - ⅓ of content promotes your business and generates profit

 - ⅓ of content focuses on thought leadership through sharing ideas and stories

 - ⅓ of content involves engagement with your audience

 Ultimately, there’s no exact formula when it comes to your content strategy.
 What matters most is that you focus on the content that makes the most sense for your business and goals.